Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: -hull of a point set

 At any fixed value of~$\theta$ the area of $\polygon$ can be computed from $\Vt$ in $O(n)$ time.
 The term $\area(\polygon)$ changes only at vertex events.
-These events can be processed in constant time, since at an insertion (resp. deletion) event, the area of a single triangle needs to be subtracted (resp. added) to the previous value of $\area(\polygon)$, as the same as in \Cref{fig:area:polygon}.
+These events can be processed in constant time, since at an insertion (resp.\ deletion) event, the area of a single triangle needs to be subtracted (resp.\ added) to the previous value of $\area(\polygon)$.

 \paragraph{The triangles.}